Tell Us Once is a service that lets you report a death to most government organisations in one go.

 Organisations and services Tell Us Once will contact

-• HM Revenue and Customs (HMRC) - to deal with personal tax (you need to contact HMRC separately for business taxes, like VAT)
+• HM Revenue and Customs (HMRC) - to deal with personal tax and to cancel benefits and credits, for example Child Benefit and tax credits (you need to contact HMRC separately for business taxes, like VAT)

-• Department for Work and Pensions (DWP) - to cancel benefits, for example Income Support, attendance allowance,
+• Department for Work and Pensions (DWP) - to cancel benefits and entitlements, for example Universal Credit or State Pension

 • Passport Office - to cancel a British passport